pgorman/dangerjaunt/minirules.md

 ## Grappling and Subdual ##

-One side can attempt to grapple and subdue the other side, rendering them incapacitated but otherwise unharmed.
+One side can attempt to grapple and subdue the opposing side, rendering them incapacitated but otherwise unharmed.
-In a grapple, each side rolls all its hit dice and sums the rolls.
+In a grapple, each side rolls all its hit dice and sums the results.
 The side with the highest total wins.

 For example, four 1 HD dwarfs try to grapple a 6 HD cave ape.